-A collaborative agreement is negotiated annually between DFO and the PPFA for delivery of comanagement programs supportive of the commercial fishery.
-The PPFA contributed \$25K for enhanced in-season support by science personnel and \$25K for in-season Fishery Officer activities throughout the coast, including plant, restaurant and retail inspections in 2021 (the fisheries management component was not funded due to health orders and a hiatus on field work during the coronavirus COVID-19 global pandemic).
+A multiyear collaborative agreement is negotiated semi-annually between DFO and the PPFA for delivery of co-management programs supportive of the commercial fishery.
+The PPFA contributed \$25K for enhanced in-season support by science personnel and \$25K for in-season Fishery Officer activities throughout the coast, including plant, restaurant and retail inspections in 2022.
 Unused funds are returned to the PPFA annually.